eea/eea.converter/README.rst

 ============
 This package provides utilities to convert images and PDF files using ImageMagick.
-Also, toghether with `collective.sendaspdf`_ and pdftk users can download HTML pages as PDFs *with custom cover support*
+Also, toghether with `collective.sendaspdf`_ and pdftk users can download HTML pages as PDFs *with custom cover and back cover support*

 Installation
 ============